isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 ## Instance Arguments {#sec:instance-args}

-In @sec:preorders, we had to do some gymnastics with modules in order to differentiate between the `ctor:refl` constructor of `type:_≡_`, and the `field:refl` field of `type:IsPreorder`.
+In @sec:on-preorders, we had to do some gymnastics with modules in order to differentiate between the `ctor:refl` constructor of `type:_≡_`, and the `field:refl` field of `type:IsPreorder`.
 As we begin to juggle more and more notions of equality, it will quickly become burdensome to need to unambiguously